 This analysis of the predictions includes uncertainty in the input variables (runoff forecast and planned pumping) as well as uncertainty in the empirical-based models.
 Model uncertainty includes all management actions and environmental conditions not captured in the regression model e.g. atypical recharge or pumping operations near one of the test wells.
-Predictions for 46 Indicator wells made in April 2020 were compared to actual April 2021 DTWs for this report.
+Predictions for 46 Indicator wells made in April 2021 were compared to actual April 2022 DTWs for this report.

-The 2021 predicted DTW values were based on the higher pumping amount planned by LADWP in their 2020-21 pumping plan (93,000 ac-ft).
-Actual pumping was approximately 79% (73,410 ac-ft) of the planned amount (Table 3.1).
-Wellfield pumping totals for the year differed by as much as 9,100 acre feet of the planned amounts in wellfields with indicator wells.
+The 2022 predicted DTW values were based on the higher pumping amount planned by LADWP in their 2021-22 pumping plan (78,980 ac-ft).
+Actual pumping was approximately 79% (62,518 ac-ft) of the planned amount (Table 3.1).
+Wellfield pumping totals for the year differed by as much as 6,500 acre feet of the planned amounts in wellfields with indicator wells.
 The discrepancies between planned and actual pumping decrease the accuracy of predictions.
 The model predictions also rely on forecasted Owens Valley runoff and unavoidably include the uncertainty in that prediction.

 The LADWP runoff forecast has tracked actual runoff with accuracy since 1994.
-However, in 2018 and 2019 runoff years, LADWP's forecast under-predicted runoff by 75,000 and 81,000 ac-ft, respectively (second and third largest errors since 1994, Figure 3.1).
-These consecutive under-predictions were possibly due to continued water hold-over from the record 2017-18 winter and the large amounts of surface water spread in the valley.
+However, four of the past six years have seen runoff extremes at both the high and low end of the historic data.
+In 2018 and 2019 runoff years, LADWP's forecast under-predicted runoff by 75,000 and 81,000 ac-ft, respectively (second and third largest errors since 1994, Figure 3.1).
+These consecutive under-predictions were possibly due to continued water hold-over from the record 2017-18 winter (second largest) and the large amounts of surface water spread in the valley.
 Shallow groundwater levels in the Owens Valley, not widely seen since the 1980s, may also have contributed to LADWP's under-predictions.
-This past runoff year LADWP's prediction was very accurate (99% of actual, Figure 3.1).
-The forecasted 2020-21 runoff was below average (69%) but well within the standard range of common runoff amounts.
-And, the 93,000 ac-ft of planned LADWP pumping was at the upper end for the past 25 years.
+This past runoff year LADWP's prediction was also less accurate (81% of actual, Figure 3.1).
+The forecasted 2021-22 runoff was well below average (55%) and the combination of dry antecedent conditions and usually warm spring may have contributed to the forecast error compared to the actual runoff (45%).

 Figure 3.36.
-Measured and predicted change in DTW from April 2020 to April 2021 for 46 indicator wells.
+Measured and predicted change in DTW from April 2021 to April 2022 for 46 indicator wells.
 The solid red line is the 1:1 line.
 Negative values denote decline in water level.
 Data points right of the redline indicate actual groundwater level changes were more positive (shallower) than predicted.

-Model performance in 2020-21 was slightly less accurate than previous years due to significantly less pumping than planned in certain wellfields.
+Model performance in 2021-22 was less accurate than previous years due to the combination of less runoff and significantly less pumping than forecast.
 Measured versus predicted change in DTW are plotted in Figure 3.36.
-If the models were perfect predictors, the points would fall on the 1:1 line between the lower left and upper right quadrants.
-The average absolute deviation between 2020 water level predictions and 2021 measured water levels was 1.2 ft.
+If the models were perfect predictors, the points would fall on the red 1:1 line.
+Actual groundwater levels were shallower in 38 of the 46 wells due to less pumping than predicted.
+The average absolute deviation between 2021 water level predictions and 2022 measured water levels was 1.3 ft.
 More than two-thirds of the Indicator predictions (32 of 46) were within 1.5 ft of the actual deviation.
 This measure of model performance is similar to prior years.